Tunable transport in the mass-imbalanced Fermi-Hubbard model

 We study the one-dimensional Fermi-Hubbard model with nearest-neighbor hopping, as illustrated in Fig.\subfigref{schematics_and_MPO_benchmark}{a}, which is described by the Hamiltonian

 where $\cd_{j,\sigma}$ ($\c_{j,\sigma}$) denotes the fermionic creation (annihilation) operator at site $j$ with spin $\sigma\in\{\up, \down\}$, $t_{\sigma}$ the species-dependent hopping amplitude, and $U$ the strength of the onsite interactions.
-Here, we are interested in the case of unequal hopping matrix elements for the two spin species, and we choose the $\up$-species to be the light and the $\down$-species to be the heavy species, i.e., $t_\down/t_\up<1$.
+Here, we are interested in the case of unequal hopping matrix elements for the two spin species, and we choose the $\up$ species to be the light and the $\down$ species to be the heavy species, i.e., $t_\down/t_\up<1$.
 Typically, we express all energy scales in units of $t_\up$.
-The Hubbard Hamiltonian is a natural model for ultracold atoms in optical lattices, where interactions can be controlled via Feshbach resonances, while state-dependent optical lattices allow for the implementation of spin-dependent hopping amplitudes, see e.g. Ref.~\cite{riegger:2018}).
+The Hubbard Hamiltonian is a natural model for ultracold atoms in optical lattices, where interactions can be controlled via Feshbach resonances, while state-dependent optical lattices allow for the implementation of spin-dependent hopping amplitudes (see, e.g., Ref.~\cite{riegger:2018}).
 Our model therefore describes general two-component fermionic mixtures on a lattice, where the (pseudo-)spin degree of freedom may be realized by two different nuclear spin projections or by other means.

 Let us discuss the nature of transport that can be expected from general considerations.
 The SU(2) symmetric one-dimensional Fermi-Hubbard model with balanced hopping, $t_\up=t_\down$, belongs to the class of integrable quantum models~\cite{essler:2005}.
 Similarly, in the absence of interactions $U=0$ the model is trivially integrable for any mass imbalance.
 At integrable points, transport is generically ballistic~\cite{bertini:2021,ilievski:2017, nozawa:2020, nozawa:2021}.
 An important exception is the highly symmetric point with $t_\up=t_\down$ and zero total magnetization, where superdiffusion emerges~\cite{fava:2020}.
 In what follows, we always assume to be in the regime where $t_\up\ne t_\down$ and interactions $U$ are small.
-Therefore, we weakly depart from the trivial $U=0$ integrable point, but we do not face the complications arising from considering the highly symmetric point $t_\up=t_\down$ (see however Ref.~\cite{furst:2012}).
+Therefore, we weakly depart from the trivial $U=0$ integrable point, but we do not face the complications arising from considering the highly symmetric point $t_\up=t_\down$ (see, however, Ref.~\cite{furst:2012}).
 When integrability is broken, we expect on general grounds that diffusive transport of the residual conservation laws (energy and particle densities) is prevalent.
 However, for significant mass imbalance the emergence of diffusion might potentially take a very long times, leading to a regime of unconventionally slow relaxation dynamics even for weak interactions.